fluffybunnies/ace/README.md

 ##### ShadBox
 - Bring images to life with this shadow box modal
-- Makes load-time look good, with a options to customize the animation
+- Makes load-time look good, with options to customize the animation
 - Plugs directly into other ace modules such as the photo carousel and instagram gallery via a simple on/off option
 ```javascript
 ace.shadbox('/albums/2015/some.sweet.image.jpg');